genevaers/Community/tsc/meetings/2024/@Next_GenevaERS-TSC_MeetingMinutes.md

 ## Administration

+- Should we replace the information in Committers.csv with the list of GitHub teams and level of access for each repo?
+- As part of project governance, do we want all access to be through a team and not individual access?
+- Thoughts on using automation to clean up old issues?

+## OMP meeting updates

+- New mainframe will be available in time for summer mentorships
+- [Z/OS Open Tools](https://github.com/ZOSOpenTools) project presented at TAC.
+Vote via email to add the project under OMP

+### Conferences

+- Open Mainframe Summit again partners with the [FINOS](https://www.finos.org/) conference in New York 9/30 - 10/1.
+- There is also a conference in London 6/26 - London Finance Forum
+- OMP will be reaching out to FINOS member companies trying to get their mainframers invited to FINOS on behalf of OMP
+- OMP looking for 3 more sponsors for the Open Mainframe Summit

 ### Items for focus in 2024

 #### The road to gold

 John will be emphasizing projects maturation to a gold badge this year.
 [Project board](https://github.com/orgs/genevaers/projects/8/views/2)

+Project checkin with John is the morning of 4/15 (US time)

 - Tasks from last time:
   - Research Jekyll.